wavestone-cdt/EDRSandblast/README.md

 for more details on this technique.

-`EDRSandBlast` simply make the original PoC a little more opsec friendly and provide support for a number of `wdigest.dll` versions (through hardcoded offsets for `g_fParameter_useLogonCredential` and `g_IsCredGuardEnabled`).
+`EDRSandBlast` simply make the original PoC a little more opsec friendly and provide support for a number of `wdigest.dll` versions (through computed offsets for `g_fParameter_useLogonCredential` and `g_IsCredGuardEnabled`).

-### ntoskrnl and wdigest offsets
+### Offsets retrieval
+In order to reliably perform kernel monitoring bypass operations, EDRSandblast needs to know exactly where to read and write kernel memory.
+This is done using offsets of global variables inside the targeted image (ntoskrnl.exe, wdigest.dll), as well as offset of specific fields in structures whose definitions are published by Microsoft in symbol files.
+These offsets are specific to each build of the targeted images, and must be gathered at least once for a specific platform version.

+The choice of using "hardcoded" offsets instead of pattern searches to locate the structures and variables used by EDRSandblast is justified by the fact that the undocumented APIs responsible for Kernel callbacks addition / removal are subject to change and that any attempt to read or write Kernel memory at the wrong address may (and often will) result in a `Bug Check` (`Blue Screen of Death`).
+A machine crash is not acceptable in both red-teaming and normal penetration testing scenarios, since a machine that crashes is highly visible by defenders, and will lose any credentials that was still in memory at the moment of the attack.

+To retrieve offsets for each specific version of Windows, two approaches are implemented.

+#### Manual offset retrieval
+The required `ntoskrnl.exe` and `wdigest.dll` offsets can be extracted using the provided `ExtractOffsets.py` Python script, that relies on `radare2`  and `r2pipe` to download and parse symbols from PDB files, and extracted the needed offsets from them.
+Offsets are then stored in CSV files for later use by EDRSandblast.

-The required `ntoskrnl.exe` and `wdigest.dll` offsets (mentioned above) are extracted using `r2pipe`, as implemented in the `ExtractOffsets.py` `Python` script.
-In order to support more Windows versions, the `ntoskrnl.exe` and `wdigest.dll` referenced by [Winbindex](https://winbindex.m417z.com/) can be automatically downloaded (and their offsets extracted).
-This allows to extract offsets from nearly all files that were ever published in Windows update packages (to date 350+ `ntoskrnl.exe` and 30+ `wdigest.dll` versions).
+In order to support out-of-the-box a wide range of Windows builds, many versions of the `ntoskrnl.exe` and `wdigest.dll` binaries are referenced by [Winbindex](https://winbindex.m417z.com/) , and can be automatically downloaded (and their offsets extracted) by the `ExtractOffsets.py`.
+This allows to extract offsets from nearly all files that were ever published in Windows update packages (to date 450+ `ntoskrnl.exe` and 30+ `wdigest.dll` versions are available and pre-computed).

+#### Automatic offsets retrieval and update
+An additionnal option has been implemented in `EDRSandBlast` to allow the program to download the needed `.pdb` files itself from Microsoft Symbol Server, extract the required offsets, and even update the corresponding `.csv` files if present.

+Using the `--internet` option make the tool execution much simpler, while introducing an additionnal OpSec risk, since a `.pdb` file is downloaded and dropped on disk during the process.
+This is required by the `dbghelp.dll` functions used to parse the symbols database ; however, full in-memory PDB parsing might be implemented in the future to lift this requirement and reduce the tool's footprint.

 ## Usage